raytheonbbn/maude-hcs/README.md

 ```shell
 maude-hcs --verbose --run-args=./use-cases/corporate-iodine-conf.json --model=prob --protocol=dns --filename=generated_test_aa generate
 ```
-And set `--model=nondet` to generate a nondeterministic version.
+Set `--model=nondet` to generate a nondeterministic version.

+This produces the executable maude file (and the corresponding HCS config json) in the results/ directory.

 See example [corporate-iodine-conf.json](./use-cases/corporate-iodine-conf.json) configuration file, and refer to [HCSParamsGuide](./HCSParamsGuide.md) for a description of the parameters.
 Note that probabilistic model will combine the nondeterministic params as well as the probabilistic params (whic override the nondeterministic ones).

 ## Using Shadow yaml configuration
+The network configuration can be specified using a shadow file instead of our HCS config json (See [Shadow](https://github.com/shadow/shadow) simulator for more info on shadow specifications).

 To generate a model that uses characteristics defined in a shadow file, specify:
 ```shell
 --shadow-filename <path_to_shadow_file.yaml>